SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Learning Outcomes.md

 Lesson: Mastering Regular Expressions
   - Get acquainted with the nature of a regular expression and its application.
-  - Gain knowledge about the array of metacharacters and their utilization in constructing regular expressions.
+  - Gain knowledge about the array of meta characters and their utilization in constructing regular expressions.
   - Utilize web utilities to construct and validate regular expressions.
   - Master the usage of the `re` module to:
     - Search for and extract data.